Wiggins leads Wolves with 30 points in 129-114 win vs. Spurs - WHIZ News

 Karl-Anthony Towns scored 28 points and grabbed 11 rebounds, giving Minnesota’s maximum-contract duo a third consecutive game with 25-plus points apiece.
 Towns and Wiggins are currently the only teammates in the NBA averaging more than 25 points per game.

+“I think opponents see our organization a little differently.
+They’ve been so used to us taking mid-ranges and layups and whatever the case may be, that we never adjusted to what the game has changed to,” Towns said.
+“Not only have we now changed to what the modern NBA is, we are excelling at it tremendously well and being pioneers of excellence with it.”

+“They executed, they were unselfish, and they made 3s,” said a dismayed Spurs coach Gregg Popovich, who took no questions from reporters.
+“They had a lot of guys that played well, and they were aggressive.
+From our end, I think we were very challenged defensively, another poor outing.”

-The Spurs, with Tony Parker’s jersey now hanging from their arena rafters next to Tim Duncan’s and Manu Ginobili’s, are well past the glory days of their five NBA championships, but they still, of course, have Gregg Popovich in charge.
-With the 70-year-old winningest coach in NBA history on the bench and DeRozan and Aldridge in the lineup, though, they’re hardly a pushover, even though Popovich lamented their “really soft” defense after a 135-115 defeat against Boston last week.
-The Spurs entered this game ranked just 21st in the league in average points against.
+The Spurs, with Tony Parker’s jersey now hanging from their arena rafters next to Tim Duncan’s and Manu Ginobili’s, are well past the glory days of their five NBA championships.
+Popovich lamented their “really soft” defense after a 135-115 defeat against Boston last week, and they entered this game ranked just 21st in the league in average points against.

 They weren’t exactly overflowing with intensity on the defensive end in this one, either, squandering a strong start to the second half while watching the Wolves pull away for the third consecutive quarter.
 Bryn Forbes missed a 3-pointer that would have broken an 83-all tie, and Jake Layman, who was continually slashing to the basket all game, dropped in a finger roll for a lead the Wolves never relinquished.
 DeRozan picked up a technical foul after arguing a personal foul against him, and the free throws helped the Wolves on their way.